Playland (album)

-Playland is the second studio album by English musician Johnny Marr.
+Playland is the second studio album by musician Johnny Marr.
 It was released on 6 October 2014 by New Voodoo Records.
 Playland was supported by the single "Easy Money".
 The album debuted at number 9 on the UK Albums Chart.

 Background

 In an August 2014, interview with Rolling Stone, Marr spoke about the album, saying: "I always liked bands' second albums.
 I like the Talking Heads' second album a lot.
 I liked Wire's second album.
 And I liked Buzzcocks' second album.
 I couldn't wait to get the follow-up record from my favorite new band."
 He continued: "I just wanted to take the energy of the band I was touring with and put it into the new songs.
 I kept on writing as soon as The Messenger came out.
 I wrote a few songs on the road and kicked them around in soundcheck.
 I didn't want to change up what I was doing; I just wanted it to be more of it."

 He also spoke about the album's lead single "Easy Money", saying: "I like the idea of sneaking a serious concern into the mainstream, disguised as a big pop tune.
 The riff was so catchy and infectious that I wanted it to be about something that appeared to be trite but was actually quite universal.
 Money is a preoccupation of everybody, and it took me quite a long time to write something that appeared to be simple.
 If you were to ask anybody in the City what they're after, essentially the root of it is money.
 It's the age-old thing of people thinking that it will make us happy."